 Admission for undergraduate studies at the Hebrew University of Jerusalem is possible through several admission streams.
-Applicants should check, according to their background, which admission streams are open to them.
+Applicants should check, according to their background (link will be updated on 21.1), which admission streams are open to them.
 It might happen that several admission streams may be relevant for consideration.

-Applicants in all streams must meet the additional requirements as detailed in the Admission components.
+Applicants in all streams must meet the additional requirements (Hebrew, English etc.).